rafaljanicki/goatcounter-mcp-server/README.md

 ## Features

-*   Provides MCP tools for various Goatcounter API endpoints.
+*   Provides tools for most Goatcounter API endpoints.
-*   Handles authentication with the Goatcounter API using an API token.
-*   Structured request/response handling using Pydantic models.
-*   Graceful error handling for API client errors.
+*   Handles API key and site code configuration via environment variables (`GOATCOUNTER_API_KEY`, `GOATCOUNTER_CODE`).
+*   Lazy initialization of the API client: Tools can be listed even if API credentials are not yet configured.
+*   **Rate Limit Handling**: Implements automatic retries with backoff when encountering API rate limits (HTTP 429).
+    *   Prioritizes the `X-Rate-Limit-Reset` header for waiting if provided by the API.
+    *   Falls back to exponential backoff (starting at 1 second) with random jitter if the header is unavailable or invalid.
+    *   Retries up to 5 times before failing.
 *   Runs directly using the `fastmcp` command-line tool.

 ## Installation